MrityunjaiKumar/EmbSysDesign_NPTEL_Course/Software/Examples_Msp430G2553_LunchBox/Exp18_LunchBox_HelloSerial/Readme.md

-# Exp 00
+# Exp 18
-## LunchBox Template
+## LunchBox Hello Serial
 ___

 ### Description

-This example code provides a template of settings for LunchBox.
+This example code provides function and register settings for enabling serial communication with UART on LunchBox.
+Baud Rate for UART communication is set to 9600.

-### Hardare needed
+### Hardware needed

 None

 ### Connections

-None
+For using UART, Jumper J1 and J2 needs to be changed from Programming mode to UART mode.